Asynchronous Quantum Repeater using Multiple Quantum Memory: Numerical simulation

-\textit{Numerical simulation.}--In this section, we analyze the performance of our protocol by numerical simulation.
+We first introduce the quantum repeater structure considered in the simulation.
 As shown in Fig.~\ref{repeater_structure}, to establish entanglement between two nodes linked by a quantum channel over long distances, entanglement swapping are used to link the Bell entanglement at the elementary level.
 To be specific, an entanglement over the distance $L$ can be generated by the entanglement swapping of two entangled states over $L/2$.
 Similarly, we can create the entangled state over $L/2$ by swapping the entanglements over $L/4$.
 Therefore, we can establish the Bell entanglement at $2^N$ elementary links covering $L_0=L/2^N$, perform entanglement swapping at $N$ levels, and finally obtain the entanglement between two nodes over $L$. $N$ is called the nesting level~\cite{sanguoard2011quantumrepeater}.
 To improve the fidelity of the generated entanglement, distillation protocols~\cite{dur1999quantum,bennett1996mixed,bennett1996purification,deutsch1996quantum} can be inserted into quantum repeater protocol.
 We define an $(N+1)-d$ vector $\Vec{k}=(k_0,..,k_N)$ with each component $k_i$ describing the number of distillation rounds at the nesting level $i$.
 In the numerical simulation, we consider the $Oxford$ $protocol$ with local $\pi/2$ $(-\pi/2)$ rotation about the $X$ axis and the { CNOT} operation involved~\cite{deutsch1996quantum}.

 To quantify the performance of our proposed quantum repeater protocol, we calculate the repeater rate that is the number of entangled pairs generated between two end nodes over $L$ per second.
 The repeater rate can be defined by the reciprocal value of the time $T_0\tau(k_N,N)$ needed to establish entangled pair between two end nodes over long distance. $T_0=L_0/c$ with $L_0=L/2^N$ and $c$ the speed of light in optical fiber is the time of classical communication over $L_0$. $N$ is the maximal number of nesting level and $k_N$ is the corresponding number of distillation round.
-In Appendix, we present how to derive the expression of $\tau(k_N,N)$.
+For the time needed in the elementary link, $\tau(0,0)^{-1}$ is proportional to the success probability of generating a Bell pair, where the fiber loss $\text{exp}(-L/2L_{\text{att}})$ is included.
+In Appendix~\ref{avr_time}, we present how to derive the expression of $\tau(k_N,N)$.